 Despite these efforts, CMS still must work within the statutory constraints of the MIPS program, which require clinicians to meet standards under four separate performance categories.
 ACEP has long supported the concept of allowing clinicians to report on one set of measures and receive credit in multiple categories of MIPS, as it will help reduce the burden of reporting for physicians and also link elements of the program together into one cohesive function.
-We also believe that clinicians who use certified electronic health records (EHRs) to participate in a clinician-led qualified clinical data registry (QCDR) should be qualified as fully achieving all points for the Promoting
+ACEP also supports concepts like those within the draft legislation, "To amend title XVIII of the Social Security Act to allow for the use of alternative measures of performance under the Merit-based Incentive Payment System under the Medicare program" proposed by Representative Larry Bucshon (R-IN), because the increased flexibility of using facility-based measures will alleviate additional burden.
+We also believe that clinicians who use certified electronic health records (EHRs) to participate in a clinician-led qualified clinical data registry (QCDR) should be qualified as fully achieving all points for the Promoting Interoperability category.

-Interoperability category.
 In all, Congress should provide more flexibility to CMS to allow clinicians to receive full MIPS credit for reporting on certain measures or conducting certain improvement activities that are most relevant to their practice.
 As described earlier, emergency care is unique and requires its own paradigm in order to reflect the fact that it is episode-based, acute, and unscheduled.
 Emergency physicians, like other specialties, should have the flexibility to improve their overall cost and quality performance in a way that aligns with that paradigm.